Contact: hi (at) gamermalaya.my

-Stand Unshaken’s lyrics captures the essence of this conflicted emotions Arthur has.
-A hint of optimist among douses of remorse.
+Stand Unshaken’s lyrics capture the essence of this conflicted emotions Arthur has.
+A hint of optimism among douses of remorse.

 Then there’s the gang.
-Dutch is very hurt that his right-hand man don’t see things like he does anymore.
+Dutch is very hurt that his right-hand man doesn’t see things as he does anymore.
 But he has gone estranged over the events of the game up to this point, not being the man Arthur looked up to all his life.

 The long travel down south will leave you contemplating on the current arc of the very long story.
 Will it surmount to anything positive?
 Is the gang’s fate as sealed as we expected given Red Dead Redemption II is a prequel story from the first game, which has a known, definite and grim ending?